Welcome to our walking event calendar. Please use the search features below to find walks located near you.

 Walk Description: In partnership with the High Line Canal Conservancy, we will walk the entire High Line Canal, one segment at a time, covering most of the 71-mile trail.
 Check out our overview page here for the entire schedule.

 Segment 9 of 14, Miles 44 – 37.
 On this segment, you’ll enjoy the twists and turns of the Canal.
-We’ll walk south from Cherry Creek, walk the outer border of Bible Park, cross Yale three times, cross under I-25, and make our way into Eisenhower Park.
+We’ll walk northwest from Cherry Creek, then south and around the outer border of Bible Park, cross Yale three times, cross under I-25, and make our way into Eisenhower Park.

-Meeting Location: Park at Eisenhower Park, 4300 E Dartmouth Ave, Denver, in the recreation center parking lot.
-We will meet at the end of the segment and then carpool to the beginning of the segment.
-Please be parked and ready to walk at 8:50 am.
-We will leave no later than 9:05 am to carpool to the starting destination.
+Meeting Location: Park at Eisenhower Park, 4300 E. Dartmouth Ave, Denver, in the recreation center parking lot.
+We will meet here at the end of the segment and then carpool to the beginning of the segment.
+Please be parked and ready to walk at 7:20 am.
+We will leave no later than 7:35 am to carpool to the starting destination.

-Carpool to Here: Parallel park near 9200 Cherry Creek S Dr, Denver, CO 80231.
+Carpool to Here: Parallel park near 9200 Cherry Creek S. Dr, Denver, 80231.
 We will walk the segment together.
 At the end of the walk, we will carpool back to the beginning of the segment to return people to their cars.

 Teamwork: In order for us to have a great time, enjoy the segment, and get everyone to the beginning and ends, we must work as a team.
 Patience, guidance and erring on the side of positivity are crucial for a successful and joyful segment.

-Restrooms: There are restrooms at Eisenhower Rec Center.
-There is a porta-potty in Bible Park.
+Restrooms: There are restrooms at Eisenhower Recreation Center and there is a portapotty in Bible Park.

 Driving Liability: If you are not comfortable carpooling, please make other arrangements to meet us at the start of the walk and for you to depart the walk.
 Alternatively, you can take a Lyft.
 If you use this link and you’re a new Lyft user, you get a credit toward your first ride.
 If you have questions about how parking/carpooling/transit will work, please contact your walking movement leader.
 If you choose to drive, please remember that you must have liability insurance and you assume all risks as a driver or passenger.
 If asked, please be prepared to show your proof of insurance.